N-Elmer/ELECTRONIC-KEY-AND-LOCK/README.md

-# RFID DOOR LOCK
+# RFID Door Lock
-ACCESS CONTROL SYSTEM 🔐🚪 USING RFID TAGS
+RFID-based Door Lock System 🔐🚪

-This project is an RFID door lock system that allows authorized individuals to unlock doors by scanning their RFID cards or tags.
-It is implemented using Arduino.
+This project implements a door lock system that uses RFID tags for access control.
+Authorized individuals can unlock the door by scanning their RFID cards or tags.
+The project is implemented using Arduino and written in C++.

 ## Folder Structure